Yehuda Afek's home page

-My research interests span the range from distributed systems to tightly coupled multiprocessors.
+My research interests span from distributed systems to tightly coupled multiprocessors.
 In

 particular, I am interested in the theoretical study of asynchrony and its effects in systems (both